National Gallery of Modern Art

 For example, and somewhat simplifying, in etching, depending on the metal used, acquaforte permits print runs of even several hundred prints.
 With this technique, it is essential to be ethical, by producing one sole edition and cancelling the matrix in the artist’s presence, after he or she has signed and established the numbering.

-There are many techniques and if, in synthesis, I consider just drypoint, a total of 50 prints is undoubtedly already a good result even with the greatest care and attention.
+There are many techniques and if, in synthesis, I consider just drypoint, a total of a hundred prints is undoubtedly already a good result even with the greatest care and attention.
 However, after the first prints, it becomes increasingly difficult to produce those that follow.
 In this case, it is the artist who decides how many to number and sign.

 However, even with the utmost attentiveness, when a matrix is etched using aquatint, ninety or a hundred good prints at most can be produced.
 Rarely more.
 During the stages of inking and cleaning, the matrix plates are inexorably worn down.
 And then they must undergo pressure below the printing press so that the fainter values traced by the artist can be emphasised: elements that are absolutely essential to the true life of a high quality etching.